kevyJose/AVC-Project_ENGR101/README.md

        - [ ] Ensure SFML is installed for everyone.
        - [ ] Test all installations work and everyone's machines can run server3.cpp and robot.cpp correctly.
 3. - [ ] Complete plan and goals for team to adhere by through project.
-4. - [ ] Assign roles and tasks to team members.
+4. - [ ] Assign roles and tasks for team members to complete.

+Challenges / conflicts of this week:
+    - SFML issues causing problems with getting ready for project